Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 // EXAMPLE PENDING
 ```

-As intuition must suggest they can be best ordered from the most autonomous to the most dependent (not only by reference/hierarchy but, principally, logic).
+As intuition must suggest, they can be best ordered from the most autonomous to the most dependent (not only by reference/hierarchy but, principally, logic).

-Advanced versions shall deal with _Arrange_ and _Act_ blending and branching but this asks for <s>funding</s> a good big pragmatic case to study and implement.
+Advanced versions shall deal with _Arrange_ and _Act_ blending and branching, but this asks for <s>funding</s> a good, big pragmatic case to study and implement.

 #### Posers